Moving A Piano – Not So Easy

-So you’re thinking of moving a piano.
+So you’re thinking of moving a piano yourself?
 Going to save some money and do it yourself, you and a few of your buddies?
 How hard can it be, right?
 Read On…

 Don’t Do It!

 That would be my first piece of advice.
 “But I have a pickup truck and my friends are strong!”
 Sure, that sounds good on paper.
 The reality is that pianos are harder to move correctly than you think.
 Notice I said correctly?
-With enough muscle power you can definitely move the piano, you can also break the legs, damage the case, make big divots in the floor and/or walls of your house (and the house you took the piano from).
+With enough muscle power you can definitely move the piano, you can also break the legs, damage the case, make big divots in the floor and/or walls of your house (and the house you took the piano from) trash the side of your friend’s truck.
 Most importantly, you and your (former?) buddies can get hurt.

 Pianos are heavy, some massively so.
-And they seem really sturdy, I mean look at all that heavy duty wood.
+They may seem really sturdy, I mean look at all that heavy duty wood.
 Heck there’s even a cast iron plate inside the piano.
 Yup, agreed.
-They aren’t just heavy, they are also easy to tip over, and depending on the style, easy to break legs (hopefully just the pianos, but then again if you aren’t careful…), and if you scratch up the finish your wife/spouse/significant other is not going to be happy with you.
+But there are literally thousands of delicate moving parts inside a piano.
+And pianos aren’t just heavy, they are also easy to tip over, and depending on the style, easy to break legs (hopefully just the pianos, but then again if you aren’t careful…), and if you scratch up the finish your wife/spouse/significant other is not going to be happy with you.

 How do I know all this?